Skip to content

 Spring GraphQL Integration

-The DGS Framework now integrates with Spring GraphQL internally.
+The DGS Framework now integrates with Spring for GraphQL internally.
 Users can continue using the DGS framework as is without additional changes.
 Please refer to out Getting Started guide for more details.
-The integration with Spring GraphQL will allow DGS users to take advantage of any new features that Spring GraphQL has to offer without having to reimplement it in the framework.
+The integration with Spring for GraphQL will allow DGS users to take advantage of any new features that Spring for GraphQL has to offer without having to reimplement it in the framework.
 While it is technically possible to mix and match the DGS/Spring-GraphQL programming models, we recommend sticking with the DGS programming model for now, if using the DGS Framework.
 By the DGS programming model, we specifically refer to DGS concepts, such as the annotations for setting up data fetchers, data loaders etc. This will allow users to maintain consistency in the codebase and take full advantage of DGS capabilities.

-It is important to note that Spring GraphQL and the DGS framework offer many similar features that may differ in capabilities.
-For that reason, Spring GraphQL features work best for Spring GraphQL style resolvers and vice versa.
-A nice benefit to integrating with Spring GraphQL, is that it paves a way for new features in Spring GraphQL to be used in the DGS Framework.
+It is important to note that Spring for GraphQL and the DGS framework offer many similar features that may differ in capabilities.
+For that reason, Spring for GraphQL features work best for Spring for GraphQL style resolvers and vice versa.
+A nice benefit to integrating with Spring for GraphQL, is that it paves a way for new features in Spring for GraphQL to be used in the DGS Framework.
 These will be available via existing spring-graphql extensions, such as the Subscription Callback mechanism in the JVM Federation library.

 Background - Two competing frameworks